Why is ITV doing this?

 ITV currently has more than 100 underground parking spaces for staff and also has to accommodate heavy lorry deliveries containing sets for our large entertainment studios.
 There will be no requirement to accommodate heavy lorry deliveries for this purpose in the new HQ building because large entertainment studios will not form part of the proposed development.

-The new proposals envisage around 20 car parking spaces for ITV usage and circa 400 cycle bays.
-There will be an deliveries at a significantly reduced rate from the current arrangement.
-There are some 30 car parking spaces for the proposed residential building.
-In total, therefore, the number of car parking spaces will roughly be halved from that which currently exist.
+The new plans envisage around 20 car parking spaces for ITV usage and circa 400 cycle bays.
+There are some 30 car parking spaces for the proposed residential building most of which are designated for disabled residents.
+In total, therefore, the number of car parking spaces will be roughly halved.
+Deliveries will also be significantly reduced from the current arrangement.

 Overall, the new site access plan will deliver: